MonstrousSoftware/MonstrousSoftware.github.io/_posts/2023-11-07-Tutorial-3D-step7.md

 With this code in place, we are able to use arbitrary meshes as collision shapes, for those cases when a box or a sphere is just not good enough.

+You can test this in the game by moving the player through the arch way and colliding against the arch's walls.
+The collisions should correspond to the visual shape of the obstacle.

 ## Collision Proxy